Home Warranty HVAC Coverage: What's Included, Limits & Replacement Rules

 See what plans you qualify for in less than 2 minutes

 Your HVAC system is one of the most expensive components in your home, and one of the most likely to fail.
-A home warranty can shield you from repair bills that can reach $7,500 to $15,500 for full replacement in 2026, but only if you understand exactly what's covered.
+A home warranty can shield you from repair bills that reach $8,000 to $15,000 for a full replacement in 2026, but only if you understand exactly what's covered.
 From refrigerant recharges to full system replacements, the details buried in the fine print determine whether your claim gets paid or denied.

-This guide breaks down everything you need to know about home warranty HVAC coverage in 2026: which components are included, how coverage limits compare across top providers, when companies repair versus replace, how the new EPA A2L refrigerant mandate affects your coverage, and which plans offer the best value for your HVAC system specifically.
+This guide breaks down everything you need to know about home warranty HVAC coverage in 2026: which components are included, how coverage limits compare across the top providers, when companies repair versus replace, how the EPA's finalized A2L refrigerant rule affects your coverage, and which plans deliver the best value for your HVAC system specifically.

 Key Pinch Points